Prospective Students in Electrical and Computer Engineering

-The Electrical and Computer Engineering Department's highly-rated graduate program offers MS, MEng, and PhD degrees with cutting-edge research in in a variety of areas including:
+The Electrical and Computer Engineering Department's highly-rated graduate program offers MS and PhD degrees with cutting-edge research in a variety of areas including:

 Our professors are nationally and internationally-known for their research, with funding coming from sources such as the National Science Foundation, the Air Force Office of Scientific Research, NASA, the Air Force Research Lab, US Army, and many high-tech companies.
 Several of our professors have been recognized for their excellence in research, teaching, and service with the SUNY Chancellor's Award for Excellence.